learn-co-students/ttt-4-display-board-rb-ruby-intro-000/README.md

 2. Use the argument within the method.
 3. Read data from an array.
 4. Print out a multi-line dynamic string using Interpolation

+**Note:** Keep in mind the key difference between this lab and the last lab is the __kind__ of board you'll be displaying.
+Previously, you built a static board that is hardcoded to be empty every time.
+In practice, we'll need a board that actually updates, displaying a live, dynamic represenation of who moved in what spot.
+Feel free to reuse the same board from earlier as a starter skeleton, but you'll be making a very important change to it to allow it display this live data on a turn-by-turn basis.

 ## Instructions